syncfusion-content/winui-docs/winui/Ribbon/Ribbon-Keytip.md

 ![Displaying keytips for drop-down items associated with buttons](Ribbon-keytip-images/Ribbon-dropdown-items-keytip.png)

-## Backstage keytip
+## Backstage KeyTip

-The keytip for the backstage menu button can be set in RibbonBackstage using the `KeyTipService.AccessText` attached property.
+The KeyTip for the backstage menu button can be set in RibbonBackstage using the `KeyTipService.AccessText` attached property.
 The same property can be used to set the keytips of backstage items such as backstage button items and tab items.

 {% tabs %}
 {% highlight xaml %}